Rottweilers are popular for so many reasons. They are loving and loyal to a fault. They are beautiful as adult dogs and simply adorable as puppies.

 It may be that a good “smart” home security system with a live human response could meet your needs better than a guard dog, no matter how strong and smart.

-It is worth sitting down and talking through your concerns with your partner and family before deciding that your Rottweiler is going to be your first (or best) line of defense against intruders.
+It is worth sitting down and discussing your concerns with your partner and family before deciding that your Rottweiler will be your first (or best) line of defense against intruders.

 This is especially the case if you have young children or other vulnerable family pets in the home.

-The American Rottweiler Club strongly discourages leaving a Rottweiler alone with young children no matter what type of training the dog may have received.
+The American Rottweiler Club strongly discourages leaving a Rottweiler alone with young children, no matter the training the dog may have received.

 This recommendation is as much because of the Rottweiler’s sheer size and strength as it is because of any mishap that may occur if your dog gets triggered by something and ends up causing harm to the child or pet.

-Rottweilers trained to be guarding and protection dogs will need daily training and positive reinforcement of what they have learned throughout their lives.
+Rottweilers trained to guard and protect dogs will need daily training and positive reinforcement of what they have learned throughout their lives.